manutter51/bailey/README.md

 ## Dispatch

-There's one Bailey event in particular that you will need to write handlers for, and that's the `::dispatch` event.
-The `::dispatch` event is the event that fires when incoming request data has been pre-processed and it is now time to handle the actual request.
+There's one Bailey event in particular that you will need to write handlers for, and that's the `:dispatch` event.
+The `:dispatch` event is the event that fires when incoming request data has been pre-processed and it is now time to handle the actual request.
 The format of a `dispatch` handler is similar to Compojure URL routing, with some minor variations.
 Here's an example, using the `on` macro.